BlogWorkoutsPilates

 6 Benefits Of Doing Wall Pilates

-Whether you’re a seasoned Pilates practitioner or you’re new to the practice, wall Pilates has a lot to offer from improved alignment to better core strength.
+Whether you’re a seasoned Pilates practitioner or you’re new to the practice, wall Pilates has a lot to offer for anyone looking for an at-home or on-the-go workout option.
+Wall pilates benefits include its effectiveness as a low-impact workout that enhances strength, stability, and posture.
 Wall pilates offers a unique and effective way to elevate your fitness journey.
 The exercises are low-impact, making it an amazing workout for beginners.

 1. Builds Core Strength

 Building core strength is important as your core is what helps you to maintain balance.
-With more balance, you are reducing the potential risk of falling.
-Aside from that, core strength is also important in protecting your spine and improving posture [2].
+With more balance, you are reducing the potential risk of falling that particularly affects senior adults.
+Aside from that, core strength is also important in protecting your spine and improving posture [3].

-With the combination of strength, toning, and resistance exercises, wall pilates can help to significantly improve muscle strength.
+By targeting important muscle groups like core, glutes, legs, and arms, wall pilates can help to significantly improve muscle endurance.
 This is especially important due to the risk of losing muscle strength as you age.

 By incorporating exercises that require you to stretch your body out against the wall, Wall Pilates helps improve flexibility and range of motion in the muscles and joints.